lldap/lldap/README.md

 - `:latest` tag image contains recently pushed code or feature tests, in which some instability can be expected.
 - If `UID` and `GID` no defined LLDAP will use default `UID` and `GID` number `1000`.
 - If no `TZ` is set, default `UTC` timezone will be used.
+- You can generate the secrets by running `./generate_secrets.sh`

 ```yaml
 version: "3"